dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/parameter-binding8.md

 The following code shows:

 * A minimal endpoint that binds a multi-part form input to a complex object.
-* How to use the anti-forgery services to support the generation and validation of anti-forgery tokens.
+* How to use the antiforgery services to support the generation and validation of antiforgery tokens.

 :::code language="csharp" source="~/fundamentals/minimal-apis/parameter-binding/samples8/ComplexBinding/Program.cs":::